Former UA professor gets one year in federal prison for lying to FBI agents about patents in China

 The maximum sentence he faced was five years in prison.

-Further details about where he will serve his sentence have not been released.
+Further details about where he will serve his sentence have not been released, but he will report to prison by 1 p.m. on July 20.

 DOWNLOAD THE 5NEWS APP